Shortest-path recovery from signature with an optimal control approach: Preliminaries on Signatures

-Combining the last two theorems shows that any signature in $G^N(\mathbb{R}^d)$ can be represented as the signature of a piecewise linear path or a path contained in $H^1$.
+The last result shows that any signature generated by a path in $BV$ can be represented as the signature of a piecewise linear path or of a path contained in $H^1$.
 Moreover, there is a deep link between the left-invariant vector fields and the nilpotent Lie algebra.

 \begin{remark}[Sub-Riemannian structure of $G^N(\mathbb{R}^d)$] An additional consequence of the Rashevsky–Chow Theorem is that any two points in $G^N(\mathbb{R}^d)$ can be connected by a curve